 Prior to his appointment to Kent in 2005, Said was at the University of Birmingham in the School of Mathematics for 15 years where he acted as the Head of the Management Mathematics Group.
 He obtained his BSc in Mathematics at Algiers's University, MSc and PhD in OR at Southampton and Lancaster respectively.

-Said has edited 5 special edition papers including the OR48 keynote papers (ORS, Bath conference), chaired the European Working Group in Location Analysis in 1996 and is chair for the International Symposium on Combinatorial Optimisation (CO2016) in Kent, 1-3 September 2016.
+Said has edited 5 special journal issues, chaired the European Working Group in Location Analysis in 1996 and recently the International Symposium on Combinatorial Optimisation (CO2016) in Kent, 1-3 September 2016.

-Said has published 100 papers in academic journals (excluding edited proceedings and book chapters), his H-index is 22 from Web of Knowledge, 23 from Scopus and 35 from Google Scholar.
-His RG score is 35.03 (higher than 92.5% of Research Gate members).
-The number of his citations is more than 1,600 in the Web of knowledge, over 1,900 in Scopus and in Google Scholar this number exceeds 4,400.
+Said has published over 100 papers in academic journals (excluding edited proceedings and book chapters), his H-index is 23 from Web of Knowledge, 25 from Scopus and 36 from Google Scholar.
+His RG score is 35.75 (higher than 92.5% of Research Gate members).
+The number of his citations is more than 1,700 in the Web of knowledge, over 2,200 in Scopus and in Google Scholar this number exceeds 5000.

 Said is a fellow of the OR Society (FORS), the IMA (FIMA) and CILT (FCILT), an executive member of the NATCOR, a member of COPIOR, Informs, EWGLA and ISOLDE.
 He is also an Associate Editor of the IMA Journal of Management Mathematics and sits on several other editorial boards.